On the surface, Neltah Mosimanegape appears to have it all.

 “I saw a psychiatrist and was diagnosed with bipolar disorder, borderline personality disorder and anxiety.

 “Unfortunately I wasn’t consistent with my medications.
-In hindsight I realise I was afraid of being rejected by my family and others and so I hid my illness.
+In hindsight I realized I was afraid of being rejected by my family and others and so I hid my illness, I started taking products from legal highs which helped me relax and calm down every time I had a mental breakdown.
 I only disclosed my illness to family about five years later.
 To cope I resorted to self harming and I still bear the scars.”

 To add to her woes, Mosimanegape was later diagnosed with Crohn’s disease, an autoimmune disease that attacks the digestive system.
 The main symptoms include abdominal pain, diarrhoea, vomiting and often leads to weight loss.